-Nathan Wirth, hails himself to be a self taught photographer.
-Simply stunning and astounding quality of work on his monochrome landscapes.
+Nathan Wirth, hails himself to be a self-taught photographer.
+The simply stunning and astounding quality of work on his monochrome landscapes.
 The long exposures are more than meditation with photography.
 He believes it is much important to remove one’s ego before you get into creating something which really matters.
 A Brilliant Poet-Photographer one must admit.

 A Few questions with him, before we go in one with his photographs.